kjolley/BIGSdb_documentation/rest.rst

 * page [integer]
 * page_size [integer]
 * return_all [integer] - Set to non-zero value to disable paging.
+* include_records [integer] - Set to non-zero value to include array of profile records rather than links.
+* allele_ids_only [integer] - Set to non-zero value to use an object for each allele consisting of locus and allele_id keys.
+This is instead of a URL that links to the allele record.
 * added_after [date] - Include only profiles added after (but not on) specified date (ISO 8601 format).
 * added_reldate [integer] - Include only profiles added within the specified